theupshift/chrdev/posts/2020-07-06-Get-distinct-field-names-of-sub-documents-in-MongoDB.md

 ## $unwind the subDocument array

-We want to have objects to get the fields, so you `unwind` (kind of "unzip") the array in distinct arrays.
+We want to have objects to get the fields, so you `unwind` (kind of "unzip") the array in distinct objects.

 ```js
 > db.items.aggregate({$project: { subDocument: { $objectToArray: "$subDocument" } }}, {$unwind: '$subDocument'})